What Crypto does Stake offer?

-But there are countless different cryptocurrencies from all around the world and on Stake, there are eight you can use.
+But there are countless different cryptocurrencies from all around the world and on Stake, there are eleven you can use.

 Some are worth a lot such as Bitcoin, but then there are those that aren’t as well known that have a much different value.